pgadmin-org/pgadmin4/docs/en_US/import_export_servers.rst

 by the desktop mode user (pgadmin4@pgadmin.org by default - see the DESKTOP_USER setting in ``config.py``).
 This can be overridden with the ``--user`` command line option.
 There can be multiple configuations of pgAdmin on the same system.
+The default behaviour is for the imported servers to be added to the existent list, which might lead to duplicates.
+This can be overridden with the ``--replace`` command line option, which will replace the list of servers with the newly imported one.
 To load the servers into a specific pgAdmin config DB file, ``--sqlite-path`` option can be used.
 It is also recommended to use this option when running pgAdmin in desktop mode.
 By default SQLITE_PATH setting in ``config.py`` is taken.
 For example: